This post is also available in: 繁體中文 (Chinese (Traditional)) 简体中文 (Chinese (Simplified))

 Hong Kong Secretary’s Confirmation Letter / Certificate of Incumbency / Company Particulars Search Report

-What Is a Secretary’s Confirmation Letter?
+What is a Secretary’s Confirmation Letter?

 Key Features: